Compare models

 Miscellaneous

-Beyond core features, several practical elements differentiate these two iPhone models.
+Beyond core features, several practical elements differentiate the iPhone 7 Plus and iPhone XR, impacting daily usability and interaction.

 Weight